Parks, Recreation and Greenways Master Plan

 - Staff has conducted bench-marking research with other parks and recreation departments across the county to compare facilities, amenities, trail mileage, and programs.

-- Using the collected information, we will be conducting a visioning and recommendation session with staff, the Steering Committee and Council
+- Using the collected information, we conducted several visioning sessions with staff, the Steering Committee and Council.